hnky/blog/online-event-streaming.md

 # High quality live streaming of your events on a shoestring

-The past year our usergroup has been experimenting with streaming events and creating video's afterwards.
+The past year our usergroup has been experimenting with streaming events and creating videos afterwards.
 In this article you find the setup that we found working the best for us.
 We looked at setup time, portability of set, quality of stream and the costs.
 The setup we landed on consists of 3 parts that you can buy for around 500 dollars.

 To setup a live stream you need to capture 3 input streams, combine them using a computer (control center) running broadcast software (Streamlabs OBS) to stream it to a online plaform (YouTube).